Vaazhl: Critical response

 Manoj Kumar R. of The Indian Express gave 3.5 out of 5 stars with a review: "Vaazhl is a product of personal filmmaking.
 It is smart, funny and even hallucinatory.
 The philosophical theme and the existential questions that the film tackles are not unheard of.
 But, the way Arun navigates this familiar territory of spiritual quest with a burst of colourful and soothing images with composer Pradeep Kumar’s meditative score keeps us invested in the narration."
-Sify gave the film 3 out of 5 stars saying "Vaazhl is a well made feel-good film that will motivate us to travel more and most importantly encourages us to live only for today and not to worry about tomorrow."

 Sudhir Srinivasan of The New Indian Express wrote "Even if this film isn’t as satisfying as the director’s debut, Aruvi, director Arun Prabhu Purushothaman shows that he isn’t here to make easy films.
 And that single realisation gives you more happiness than the film did."

 In contrast, Ranjani Krishnakumar of Firstpost gave the film 2.5 out of 5 stars saying "Vaazhl lacks self-awareness, only engaging with the romanticised idea of nature".
 Haricharan Pudipeddi of Hindustan Times wrote "Vaazhl feels stretched towards the end when it tries hard to pack in too much.
 It sometimes feels superficial but nevertheless manages to make an impact with its intended message.
 It makes interesting observations about an abusive relationship and how most women are unable to free themselves.
 The pleasant visuals and good music make up for most of the film’s dull moments."
 Srivatsan S of The Hindu called the film lacks the spine that knits its rather non-linearity in a cohesive manner" and further added that "Arun Prabu tries to defy the framework of a screenplay.
 In doing so, it ends up looking like a science experiment gone wrong".